 Gold Bar project is a proposed mine development project consisting of a conventional open pit mine with an oxide gold heap leach recovery circuit.
 The project is located within the Battle Mountain-Eureka-Cortez gold trend in Eureka County, Central Nevada.
-The property was previously mined from 1990 to 1994 by Atlas Precious Metals Inc. The nearest operating mines are Barrick Gold's Ruby Hill, which produced 127,000 ounces of gold in 2011 and is located approximately 25 miles to the Southeast; and Barrick Gold’s Cortez mine, which produced 1.42 million ounces of gold in 2011 and is located approximately 35 miles to the Northwest.
+The property was previously mined from 1990 to 1994 by Atlas Precious Metals Inc. The nearest operating mines are Barrick Gold's Ruby Hill, which produced 91,000 ounces of gold in 2013 with an all-in-sustaining cost of $877 per ounce and is located approximately 25 miles to the Southeast; and Barrick Gold’s Cortez mine, which produced 1.34 million ounces of gold in 2013 with an all-in-sustaining cost of $433 per ounce and is located approximately 35 miles to the Northwest.

-The Gold Bar project is currently in the permitting phase with construction expected to begin in 2014, and gold production expected in 2016.
+The Gold Bar project is currently in the permitting phase with permits expected to be received in 2014.
 A pre-feasibility study was completed by SRK Consulting and published in November 2011.

 McEwen Mining continues to advance the Gold Bar permitting process for construction and production.
 Gold Bar is forecasted to produce 50,000 ounces gold per year for 8 years at a cash cost of $700 per ounce.
 The project is located primarily on public lands managed by the Bureau of Land Management (BLM).
 The BLM and the Nevada Division of Environmental Protection (NDEP) are the primary government agencies responsible for approving the permits that would allow the Company to begin construction.
 In Q3 2013, the Company completed one water well for future operations and plans to submit the Plan of Operations by year-end.